Learn how to read, create, update, and delete monday docs using the platform API

 Arguments

-mutation allows you to create a new doc column via the API.
-You can also specify what fields to query back from the new column when you run the mutation.
+The create_column mutation creates a new doc column via the API.
+You can specify which fields to return in the mutation response.

 mutation {